-Assessment at Cambridge International AS Level has two purposes.
+Assessment at Cambridge International AS Level has two purposes:

-• To measure learning and achievement.

-The assessment:

-- confirms achievement and performance in relation to the knowledge, understanding and skills specified in the syllabus. - To show likely future success.

-The outcomes:

-- help predict which students are well prepared for a particular course or career and/or which students are more likely to be successful - help students choose the most suitable course or career.
+- to measure learning and achievement The assessment: - confirms achievement and performance in relation to the knowledge, understanding and skills specified in the syllabus. - to show likely future success The outcomes: - help predict which students are well prepared for a particular course or career and/or which students are more likely to be successful - help students choose the most suitable course or career - help decide whether students part way through a Cambridge International A Level course are making enough progress to continue - guide teaching and learning in the next stages of the Cambridge International A Level course.